pjhartzell/gse-tech-talk/conda.md

 ## 4. Installing packages into your environment
 * Remember not to install packages in your (base) environment.
-I find it easiest to activate the environment in which I want to modify packages.
+* I find it easiest to first activate the environment in which I want to modify packages, and then install a package:
+  * `conda activate my_environment`
-* Install a package into the active environment: `conda install numpy`
+  * `conda install numpy` (numpy used as the example package)
 * To install a package into an environment different than the current active environment you need to specify the environment name: `conda install -n different_environment numpy`
 * Install a package from a non-default "channel": `conda install -c conda-forge pdal-python`
 * List installed packages: `conda list`
 * Delete a package: `conda remove numpy`